-Every citizen of the country must have an identity card.
-There are several possible options: passport, international passport, driving license and military ID.
-At the same time, only a passport is considered abroad.
-Israel has a similar system: Israelis have an internal and foreign passport.
-Just about the internal passport we are talking about.
+Every citizen of the country must have an Israeli ID card, known as Teudat Zehut.
+There are several possible options for identification: passport, international passport, driving license, and military ID.
+However, only the passport is recognized abroad.
+In Israel, citizens have both internal and foreign passports, and here we are discussing the internal one.

-In the Jewish state, such a concept as Teudat Zehut is widespread.
-What is Teudat Zehut in Israel?
-What is its biometric variant?
-How does this document differ from other types of passports valid in the Promised Land?
-And also — how does one get a Teudat Zehut?
-You can read about all this in our material.
+In Israel, the term Teudat Zehut is widely used.
+What exactly is the Teudat Zehut?
+What is its biometric version?
+How does this document differ from other types of identification used in Israel?
+And how can one obtain a Teudat Zehut?
+You can find all the details in our material.

 Teudat Zehut (Hebrew תעודת זהות) is an approximate Hebrew sound of the words, usually translated as “identity card”.
 And this is actually so—this concept is understood as an official state document that serves to certify the identity of a citizen of the Israeli state.